tytydraco/yessleep/out/The_Witchs_Grave__Part_I_The_Woods.md

 My skull is burning, and I hear screams.

-Bloodcurdling screams make the leaves on the trees curl and fall to the ground, smoking.
+Bloodcurdling screams make the leaves on the trees curl and fall to the ground, smoldering.

 The screams go on and on, and more blood leaks from my ears.
 It sprays from my nose like a geyser and trickles from my eyes.